-Quality time, notes Chapman, means you give someone undivided attention.
+Quality time, Chapman notes, means giving someone your undivided attention.
 “This can be a conversation sitting at home, taking a walk together, going out to eat,” he says.
 “It doesn’t even have to involve talking.
-It can be a project, say doing a flower garden in the front yard together.
+It can be a project, say, doing a flower garden in the front yard together.
 The important thing is not the flower garden; it’s giving them full attention while you do it with them.”

-And last but certainly not least, there’s physical touch.
-It runs a wide gamut, from holding hands, putting an arm around a shoulder or touching their leg as they drive, simple affirming physical touches, to kissing, embracing and sex.
+Physical touch runs a wide gamut, from holding hands, putting an arm around a shoulder or touching their leg as they drive — simple affirming physical touches — to kissing, embracing, and sex.

 “We can receive love in all five of these languages, and we’re not going to turn away from any of them,” Chapman says.
 “But one of them is going to mean much, much more emotionally to us than the others.”